jgarbett44/MechaCar_Statistical_Analysis/README.md

 We will compare the resale value of the MechaCar to its competition.

-What is null hypothesis or alternate hypothesis?

 Null hypothesis: Differences in resale vale among MechaCar and its competitors can be explained by random chance.

 Alt hypothesis: If MechaCar is perceived an an above-average product, then resale value will be higher for MechaCar than for competitors with the same starting price.

-What statistical test to test hypothesis?
-Why?

-Two-sample T-test because resale value is an estimate, based on sample instead of population data.
+We will use a two-sample T-test because resale value is an estimate, based on sample instead of population data.

-What data is needed?

-MSRP and resale data for MechaCar and for competitors at the same staring price point.
+MSRP and resale data is needed, both for MechaCar and for the competitors at the same staring price point.